What is a Concussion?

 - Extreme sleepiness or difficulty falling asleep or remaining asleep

 Any athlete with potential concussion warning signs should see a medical doctor or nurse practitioner as quickly as possible for a diagnosis.
 Remember, there is no simple test for a concussion.
-You can miss a concussion if you rely only on a simple five-minute assessment done on the sidelines.
+You can miss a concussion if you rely only on a five-minute assessment done on the sidelines.
+(Note: If this incident did not occur during sport, another licensed health care professional, such as a chiropractor, is permitted to assess you and diagnose a concussion.)

-Athletes, coaches, parents and health care professionals should all be up to date on concussions.
-If you are not comfortable dealing with a concussion yourself, have a concussion plan in place so you know exactly who to ask for help if someone shows warning signs.
+Athletes, coaches, parents and health care professionals should all be up to date on concussion safety.
+If you are not comfortable dealing with a concussion yourself, have a plan in place so you know exactly who to ask for help to identify and manage a concussion if someone shows warning signs.

 3. When can I return to play?